nickpoorman/one-hot/README.md

 `opts` is an optional object where:

  * `opts.oneCold = true` will use `0` as the hot value and `1` as the cold value.
 Default: `false`, ie. `1` is hot and `0` is cold.
+ * `opts.ignoreColumns` is an optional array of columns to ignore (by index) when encoding the input vectors

 ## Example